’Add watermarks to documents in SharePoint’

 Information

-Using Nintex Workflows for O365 for Watermarking
+Using Nintex Workflow for Office 365 for watermarking

 Prerequisites

-Please note that this article is for the MS SharePoint Online version of Nintex Workflow.
+Note that this article is for the MS SharePoint Online version of Nintex Workflow.

-Building the Workflow
+Building the workflow

-• ResponseText (Text): The status message returned by the Conversion Service.
+• ResponseText (Text) — The status message returned by the conversion service.

-• ResponseCode (Integer): The status code returned by the Conversion Service.
+• ResponseCode (Integer): The status code returned by the conversion service.

 workflow variables